American Shared Hospital Services (NYSE:AMS) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSE:AMS – Free Report) in a research report released on Friday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of American Shared Hospital Services (NYSE:AMS – Free Report) in a research report released on Tuesday.
+The brokerage issued a hold rating on the stock.

 American Shared Hospital Services Company Profile